Unix Timestamp Converter

 What is a Unix timestamp?

 A Unix timestamp is the number of seconds (or milliseconds) that have elapsed since January 1, 1970, 00:00:00 UTC (the Unix Epoch).
-It's a simple integer that represents a specific moment in time, independent of timezone.
+It is a simple integer that represents a specific moment in time, independent of timezone.

 Why do we use Unix timestamps?